biomoff/UoA_Metagenomics_Workshop/README.md

 ## Run METABOLIC-C on genomes for sample B
 perl "$Metabolic"/METABOLIC-C.pl -t 40 -m-cutoff 0.75 -in-gn "$GenomesB" -r B.txt -kofam-db full -o "$OutputDir"/B

 ```

 Here we are using METABOLIC in community mode `METABOLIC-C`, with 40 threads (`-t 40`).
-ADD MORE DETAIL
+We are using `m-cutoff 0.75` to use a threshold of 75% of genes in a pathway required to be present before a KEGG module is treated as being present (due to low completion rates of MAGs in most cases, these thresholds cannot be 100% in most cases).
+We are specifying the path to our MAGs using `-in-gn` , and the path to the raw reads using `-r`.
+We are using the full rather than small KOfam database (`-kofam-db full`).
+Finally, we are sending the output to the directory we set earlier in the script, `6_METABOLIC` using `-o`.
+*Note: there are many more options that you might wish to use / tune for your own data.
+You can find this using the `--help` flag.*

 ### Finally, clean up those files we had to make specifying the path to the reads